-Classify the area as being urban or suburban/rural (for highway noise prediction purposes, the main distinction between urban and suburban/rural areas is whether or not the ground between the observer and the roadway is either paved, or hard-packed, flat and open.
-Paved or hard-packed terrain qualifies an area as urban, while terrain with ground cover, shrubbery, occasional trees, etc. qualifies an area as suburban/rural).
+Classify the area as being urban or suburban/rural (for highway noise prediction purposes, the main distinction between urban and suburban/rural areas is whether or not the ground between the observer and the roadway is paved.
+Paved terrain qualifies an area as urban, while terrain with ground cover, shrubery, occasional trees, etc. qualifies an area as suburban/rural).
 List the area classification, A, on Figure 4-1.